Testing Avoids a Possible Meltdown

-- The potential risks to your security posture are understood.
+- The potential risks to your IT security posture are understood.

 - Email security gaps are identified and can be addressed.

-- A business case can be developed to support upgrading or replacement of existing controls.
+- A business case can be developed to support upgrading or replacement of existing email security controls.

-- Awareness training programmes can be introduced or adapted.
+- Awareness training programmes can be introduced or adapted to protect your email.